 There are small ways to bring in some more money on top of SSDI.
 Doing odd jobs for family or friends, selling items on eBay, and babysitting are just a few options.
 Some extra income can help you pay for additional living costs.

-Ticket to Work Program
+Using the Ticket to Work Program

 Suppose you want to try working while on SSDI.
 Social Security allows you to receive benefits while you earn money.
 The Ticket to Work program provides different benefits to those on disability who return to work.

-Food Stamps
+Requesting Food Stamps

-If you have limited income, you might qualify for food stamps.
+If you have a limited income, you might qualify for food stamps.
 Plus, you might be eligible for more food stamps if you have a disability.
 Even if you were not able to receive food stamps before, you might qualify now.

-Energy Assistance Programs
+Using Energy Assistance Programs

 You might be able to get energy assistance each year.
 Your benefits will depend on your income, location, and energy bills.
 However, you probably won’t receive support automatically — you’ll need to ask about it.